OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 ## Disconnecting from a VM

-20. To disconnect from gHost either close the browser window or tab.
+20. **DO NOT SHUT DOWN YOUR gHost!** Disconnect from gHost by either closing the browser window or browser tab.
 This will leave gHost in its current state (all applications still running) so that later work can resume where it left off.
 This is **recommended** as often projects will require multiple sessions to complete.

 ## Black Screen of Death (BSOD) Mitigation
 If encountering a black screen when trying to connect to the GUI on the gHost, there is a connection in the folder **ITS-XXXX-SSH-BSOD-Fix** (where XXXX is the course number).
 This connection will open a SSH terminal to the gHost and run a command that should fix the black screen issue.
 It will not harm anything to run this command even if not experiencing the black screen issue.